MyWare386/eureka/README.md

 # Eureka

-"If you need to find an idea"
+"If you need to find an idea" A website created to find ideas.

 **URL :**
   - https://ineedanidea-eureka.000webhostapp.com/index.php _(french)_